 - Total required hours: 120

-- (^) = All students must complete Perspectives requirements; Health Science Community Worksite and Public Health concentration students are specifically required to complete BIOL 107 or BIOL 100 and PSYC 166 to fulfill Required Support.
+- (^) = All students must complete Dialogues Perspectives requirements.
+Health Science Community Worksite and Public Health concentration students are specifically required to complete BIOL 107 or BIOL 100 and PSYC 166 to fulfill Required Support.
 The Writing Enhanced (WE) course requirements are met by completing HLTH 320 (as an elective in the major or another WE course in any area), HLTH 349, and JINS 3XX.

 - See course pre-requisites at catalog.truman.edu.